 Understanding Leviathan is a study of the connection between a seven-headed sea beast with ten horns that moves from the Old Testament into the last book of the Bible, Revelation.
 You will study clues that lead to unraveling the mystery behind what our future holds and how Leviathan is used to help others better understand prophecy.
 Viewing Leviathan as a metaphor now gives those who study prophecy information that has never before been understood.
 It will be revealed that Leviathan is not an animal or dinosaur, but actually a metaphor that represents kings and kingdoms; power, pride and evil.
-By understanding the make-up of Leviathan, which represents eight kingdoms and ten kings, this metaphor begins to give up its mysyery.
-The last two evil kings in the book of Revelation will be studied in clearity and these kings will dominate the world and also learn what lands they come from.
+By understanding the make-up of Leviathan, which represents seven kingdoms and ten kings, this metaphor begins to give up its mysyery.
+The last two evil kings in the book of Revelation will be studied in clearity as they will dominate the world and also learn what lands they come from.

 - The kingdom that returns to dominate the world.